ghuntley/bandcamp-api-docs/API-Data-and-Its-Usages.md

 `redownload_urls`

 * The URLs aren't direct.
 They lead to webpages forcing you to select your desired download format.
-See [https://github.com/har-nick/bandcamp-api-docs/wiki/Downloading-Items](Download Items).
+See [Downloading Items](https://github.com/har-nick/bandcamp-api-docs/wiki/Downloading-Items).
 * Every key in the Map is prefixed with "p" for package, even other Item types.
 Unsure why.
 I just drop the prefix when handling that data.
 * _Seems_ to be ordered by the date your purchased them?
 Unsure.
 Haven't checked properly.